 For those looking for the scientific journals, studies, data, etc.

-There are always a handful of people, even among those who know me very well, who seem to be under the impression that I read a lifestyle book and a series of Daily Mail articles and decided based on that that sugar was addictive and “evil”.
+There are always a handful of people, sometimes even among those who know me well, who seem to be under the impression that I read a lifestyle book and a series of Daily Mail articles and decided based on that that sugar was addictive and “evil”.
 For those who know me best, however, they know that I am highly academic and when a subject captures my attention I will

 But sugar is not a food group.
 And the evidence is overwhelming.
 To the point where I could not possibly list them all on this page without you needing to scroll until your fingers go numb.